staretgicclfdark/strategic_rep/README.md

       --save: Saves some information about Contestant trained models.
 The data of this experiment is saved in: result/dark_exp/cost_factor={cost_factor}_epsilon={epsilon}.
 Please note that it might take a lot of storage but some of the data might speed up the next dark experiment.
-Also note that if you change epsilon or cost factor you must delete two folders.
                                        One is svm_result/f_hat_result folder and the other is hardt_results/f_hat_result_folder.